-2.05 Time off without pay for union officers and committee members
+2.05 Time off without pay for union officers and members

 - (a) Union officers and committee members requesting leave to attend to union business shall be granted a leave of absence without pay subject to the provision of at least one (1) week's notice.
 Union business in this context is defined as preparation for negotiations and arbitration.
-Such leave requests shall not be unreasonably denied. - (b) Union officers and committee members requesting leave to attend union educational courses shall be granted leave of absence without pay subject to the provision of at least two (2) weeks' notice.
+Such leave requests shall not be unreasonably denied. - (b) Union officers and members of the bargaining unit requesting leave to attend union educational courses shall be granted leave of absence without pay subject to the provision of at least two (2) weeks' notice.
 The courses must have direct relevance to their role within the Union.
-Such leave requests shall not be unreasonably denied.
-When appropriate, employees who are neither Union officers nor committee members may be considered for time off under this section to attend educational courses that are deemed to have special significance for them. - (c) The unit Vice-President, or their alternate, shall receive a maximum of ten (10) days' leave per year for participation in events included in (b) above and for the administration of Union affairs, including attendance at union conferences and conventions.
-In years in which the agreement expires, this maximum shall not exceed twelve (12) days. - (d) The Secretary-Treasurer, if an employee of the CVRD, shall receive a maximum of six (6) days' leave per year for participation in events included in (a) and (b) above and for the administration of Union affairs including attendance at union conferences and conventions. - (e) Members will continue to receive their regular pay and the Employer will invoice the Union for full reimbursement at the employee's regular rate of pay including benefit costs.
+Such leave requests shall not be unreasonably denied. - (c) The unit Vice-President, or their alternate, shall receive a maximum of fourteen (14) days' leave per year for participation in events included in (b) above and for the administration of Union affairs, including attendance at union conferences and conventions.
+In years in which the agreement expires, this maximum shall not exceed fifteen (15) days. - (d) The Secretary-Treasurer, if an employee of the CVRD, shall receive a maximum of six (6) days' leave per year for participation in events included in (a) and (b) above and for the administration of Union affairs including attendance at union conferences and conventions. - (e) Members will continue to receive their regular pay and the Employer will invoice the Union for full reimbursement at the employee's regular rate of pay including benefit costs.